marionettejs/backbone.marionette/docs/marionette.collectionview.md

 ```

 The first parameter is the instance of the collection view that
-will receive the HTML from the second parameter, the current item
+will receive the HTML from the second parameter, the current child
 view instance.

 The third parameter, `index`, is the index of the
-model that this itemView instance represents, in the collection
+model that this `childView` instance represents, in the collection
 that the model came from.
 This is useful for sorting a collection
 and displaying the sorted list in the correct order on the screen.